- Scalp acne develops for the same reasons as elsewhere on the body, along with product buildup and infrequent hair washing.

 Launder your sheets and pillowcases once a week to prevent the buildup of dead skin cells and bacteria that can cause acne upon contact with your skin.

-Scalp acne is typically caused by product buildup, poor hair care habits, genetics or diet.
-It can be treated with medicated shampoos or topical scalp treatments containing salicylic acid, glycolic acid or tea tree oil.
-Antifungal, anti-dandruff shampoos containing ketoconazole may also help reduce infection and inflammation of the scalp.
+Scalp acne is caused by excess sebum production, diet, genetics, product buildup and poor hair care habits.
+It can be treated with salicylic or glycolic acid, and tea tree oil in the form of medicated shampoos or topical scalp treatments.
+Antifungal, antidandruff shampoos that contain ketoconazole may also effectively reduce infection and inflammation of the scalp.

-Prevent scalp acne by regularly washing your hair with a shampoo designed for your hair type and using non-comedogenic hair products.
-Do not pop or pick at scalp pimples and launder your bedding once a week to prevent the spread of acne-causing bacteria.
+Prevent scalp acne by regularly washing your hair with a shampoo designed for your hair type and choosing noncomedogenic hair products.
+Do not pop or pick at scalp pimples, and launder your bedding once a week to prevent the spread of acne-causing bacteria.